saibankar444/Payment-Analysis/README.md

-# 💳 JPayment Analysis Project
+# 💳 Payment Analysis Project

 A complete end-to-end data analysis project focused on payment transactions — designed to reflect real-world business insights and product thinking.
 This project simulates a payment funnel analysis.
 > 📈 Technologies used: **SQL**, **R**, **ggplot2**, **dplyr** and **GitHub**